-In the Initiation Notice, Commerce stated that if it limited the number of respondents for individual examination in this administrative review, it intended to select respondents based on U.S. Customs and Border Protection (CBP) data for U.S. imports during the period of review.8 We queried CBP's Automated Commercial System for all entries of subject merchandise suspended pursuant to the Order, for the period June 1, 2018 through May 31, 2019, manufactured by the companies on which we initiated this administrative review.
-On September 26, 2019, we placed the proprietary results of the data query on the record of this administrative review.9 We provided a period for interested parties to comment on the CBP data, and received timely comments from the petitioners on October 2, 2019.10 On November 19, 2019, we selected ULMA as the sole mandatory respondent in this review.11 On November 21, 2019, we issued the standard AD questionnaire (the questionnaire) to ULMA.12
+In the Initiation Notice, Commerce stated that if it limited the number of respondents for individual examination in this administrative review, it intended to select respondents based on U.S. Customs and Border Protection (CBP) data for entries into the United States during the POR.
+Commerce queried CBP's Automated Commercial System for all entries of subject merchandise suspended pursuant to the Order, for the period June 1, 2019, through May 31, 2020, manufactured by the companies on which we initiated this administrative review.
+On August 20, 2020, Commerce placed the proprietary results of its data query on the record of this administrative review.
+Commerce provided a period for interested parties to comment on the CBP data and respondent selection, but received no comments.
+On September 24, 2020, we identified ULMA as the sole mandatory respondent in this review.
+On October 14, 2020, we issued the standard AD questionnaire to ULMA.